Center for START Services National Team

 Bob joined the Institute on Disability in 2011 after working as the Director of Residential Services for a large human services company in Massachusetts.
 Bob has worked to develop cutting-edge residential services to individuals with significant medical and mental health disabilities as well as developing unique services focused on end of life care for individuals with Downs Syndrome and dementia.
 Working closely with Dr. Joan Beasley in Massachusetts, Bob was instrumental in the development and operation of the first START Services model in Massachusetts, and would later help to operate the Sovner Center a community mental health clinic specializing in progressive treatment for individuals with intellectual disabilities and mental health issues.
 Bob brings over 25 years of human services, clinical, and supervisory experience to the Institute on Disability.

 Top Signature Strengths: Kindness and Leadership

 Beth joined the Institute on Disability in 2015 after working as the Case Management Supervisor at a New Hampshire Area Agency serving individuals with developmental disabilities, Traumatic Brain Injuries, and behavioral health needs.
-Previous to her position as CM Supervisor, Beth had become a certified START Coordinator and served as the START Team Leader for the Southern area of New Hampshire.
-Beth was an official presenter at both the 2011 and 2012 national NADD (National Association for the Dually Diagnosed) conferences.
-Beth has experience in the coordination of services within the dual diagnosis (DD/ID & MH) field, training development and delivery, systems development, and leadership.
+Previous to her position as CM Supervisor, Beth became a certified START Coordinator and served as the START Team Leader for the New Hampshire START Program at Community Bridges.
+Beth has presented at the annual START National Training Institute as well as at serveral NADD (National Association for the Dually Diagnosed) conferences.
+Beth has experience in the coordination of services within the field of mental health & intellectual/developmental disablities, training development and delivery, systems development, and leadership.

 Top Signature Strengths: Humor and Kindness